ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/52-more-lists.md

 :::

     datatype ArrayList implements List:
-        internalArray = new Array(capacity)  // Internal array containing the list elements size = 0                             // Size of list
+        arr = new Array(capacity)   // Internal array containing the list elements size = 0                    // Size of list

 *Note*: in Python you cannot create an array with a certain capacity.
 You can simulate it by creating a list with a number of empty elements: